23 Sep How to Plan a Unique Road Trip in Corsica

 Crossing the pretty village of Zonza, the winding road toward the mountains rewarded me with stunning views.
 Here and there, I spotted wild pigs walking alongside the road, sometimes even laying unconcerned on the pavement and slowly moving away as I approached.

 All of a sudden, the Aiguilles de Bavella (the ‘Bavella Needles’) appeared on the horizon, beautiful rocks and peaks dominating the landscape.
-I had been anticipating a nice hike in one of the most scenic mountain areas of Corsica but when I arrived it was so unexpectedly packed that I gave up.
-The scenery is indeed breathtaking but it was far too crowded for my taste.
-Definitely worth going back in Spring or Autumn, though.
+I had been anticipating a beautiful hike at one of the most scenic mountain areas of Corsica but when I arrived it there was so many people that I gave up.
+The scenery is indeed breathtaking, but it was far too crowded for my taste.
+It’s worth going back in Spring or Autumn, though.

 Day 3 – Corte

-Narrow streets leading up to the citadel, old houses looking a little unkempt and for that very reason all the most fascinating, this is Corte, the former capital of Corsica during the short period in which the island achieved the independence in the mid 18th Century.
+With its narrow streets leading up to the citadel, the old houses looking a little unkempt, Corte is charming.
+As you stroll this in the lovely alleys, you’ll hardly think that Corte was the former capital of Corsica, during the short period in which the island achieved the independence in the mid 18th Century.

 The Corsican Republic was short-lived, but the old town maintained its pride and scrupulously kept their traditions, starting from the language.

-Seen from below, the houses perched atop the hill make for a lovely composition, while from atop the citadel overlooks the surrounding mountains and forests of the Regional Natural Park of Corsica.
+Seen from below, the houses perched on the hill make for a lovely composition, while from atop, the citadel overlooks the surrounding mountains and forests of the Regional Natural Park of Corsica.

 Day 4 – Hiking the Restonica Valley

 The nearby Restonica Valley, which I had never visited before, is well known for its beautiful hikes.
-I couldn’t miss it this time and after breakfast, I started the drive along the narrow and rather bumpy road.
+I couldn’t miss it this time, and after breakfast, I started the drive along the narrow and somewhat bumpy road.

-I picked up randomly one of the many trails and started the ascent, surrounded by breathtaking wild scenery.
+I picked up randomly one of the many trails crisscrossing the Restonica Valley and started the ascent, surrounded by breathtaking wild scenery.
 Rocks sculpted by erosion, green pine trees bent by the strong winds, and the clouds running fast in a cobalt blue sky.
-Surprisingly, I met only a handful of people hiking along the trail, which made my hike all the most enjoyable.
+Surprisingly, I met only a handful of people along the trail, which made my hike all the most enjoyable.

 The Restonica Valley ended up being one of the highlights of my Corsica road trip and a place I wouldn’t have been able to reach without a car.